graypants/mraid_cn/mraid_en.md

 	</tr>
 </table>

-getPlacementType should always return the placement that it initially displayed in.
-That is, in the case of two-part expandables, the second, expanded part should also see “inline” if it does a getPlacementType.
+getPlacementType should always return the placement that it initially displayed in.That is, in the case of two-part expandables, the second, expanded part should also see “inline” if it does a getPlacementType.

 getPlacementType() -> String
 <pre>
 parameters:
 · none
 return values:
 · String: "inline", "interstitial" related events:
 · none
 </pre>